header logo

 Italy on the brink of doom: Semi-final vs Germany

-At the Westfalen Stadium (Dortmund), the match was tied until the second period of extra time.
-In the 117th minute, Fabio Grosso, an unknown defender, became the hero with an unstoppable left-footed shot after a delicate pass from Andrea Pirlo.
-Two minutes later, Alessandro Del Piero ended Germany's dream of winning the title with a perfect curler, sending Italy into the final.
+At the Westfalen Stadium in Dortmund, the match remained deadlocked until the second period of extra time.
+In the 117th minute, Fabio Grosso, a relatively unknown defender, became the hero with an unstoppable left-footed shot after a delicate pass from Andrea Pirlo.
+Two minutes later, Alessandro Del Piero ended Germany's dream of reaching the final with a perfect curler, securing Italy's place in the championship match.

 Final vs France: An unforgettable memory

-On 9 July 2006, in Berlin, the final between Italy and France was marked by historic moments.
-Zinedine Zidane opened the scoring from the penalty spot, before Marco Materazzi equalised with a powerful header.
-The most dramatic moment came when Zidane headbutted Materazzi, earning him a red card and sending him off.
+On 9 July 2006, in Berlin, the final between Italy and France was filled with iconic moments.
+Zinedine Zidane opened the scoring from the penalty spot before Marco Materazzi equalised with a powerful header.
+However, the most dramatic moment came when Zidane headbutted Materazzi, receiving a straight red card.

-The match ended in a penalty shootout – a traditional Italian nightmare, but this time, the Azzurri prevailed.
-Fabio Grosso, the hero of the semi-final, converted the decisive penalty, sending Italy to the title.
+The match ended in a penalty shootout – an often-dreaded scenario for Italy, but this time, the Azzurri prevailed.
+Fabio Grosso, the hero of the semi-final, stepped up to convert the decisive penalty, securing Italy’s fourth World Cup title.

 The championship saved Italian football